7 Oct 2024

 idea around more efficient SAT solving

-12. DONE conflict set clarification
+12. X conflict set clarification

 13. CANCELLED diagram full page

-14. DONE opam-giga-repository numbres
+14. X opam-giga-repository numbres

-16. DONE conclusion (kinda)
+16. X conclusion (kinda)

-17. DONE data availability statement
+17. X data availability statement

 18. CANCELLED re-read section 4.3.2

-19. DONE abstract
+19. X abstract

-21. KILL proof read
+21. ~ proof read

 22. future thoughts: cost functions, SAT performance, providing packages, ecosystem translations, hyper-specialised package managers